 are located in Giza, the third largest city in Egypt.
 Giza is set on the west bank of the River Nile about 10 miles away from Cairo.
 The Pyramids at Giza were built at the very beginning of recorded human history, and for nearly five millennia they have stood on the edge of the desert in magnificent communion with the sky.
 The Pyramids date back to 2560 BC, and were ordered by the second ruler of the Fourth Dynasty, Pharaoh Khufu.
 For a very long time, they were believed to be built either by aliens or Jewish slaves.

 Today they sit on the edge of the city.
 The Great Pyramid, contains the tomb of Cheops, the Fourth Dynasty pharaoh who ruled Egypt during the Old Kingdom.
 This is the oldest of the group, built around 2570 BC, and the largest – in fact it’s the biggest single monument on the face of the Earth.
 The others, built by Cheops’ son Chephren and his grandson Mycerinus, stand in descending order of age and size.
 When built they were probably aligned precisely with the North Star, with their entrance corridors pointing straight at it.

 You enter the Great Pyramid through a hole hacked into the pyramid’s North facing side.
-Crouching along narrow passages you arrive at the Great Gallery, which ascends through the heart of the pyramid to Chephren’s burial chamber.
-Chances are you will have the chamber to yourself (like i did), as claustrophobia and inadequate oxygen mean that few people venture this far.
+Crouching along narrow passages you arrive at the Great Gallery, that ascends through the heart of the pyramid to Chephren’s burial chamber.
+Chances are you will have the chamber to yourself (like I did), as claustrophobia and inadequate oxygen mean that few people venture this far.

 The best way to enjoy this is to hire a camel and ride about the desert, observing them from different angles, close up and looming, or far off and standing lonely but defiantly on the open sands.

 Seen at prime times – dawn, sunset and night – they form as much a part of the natural order as the sun, the moon and the stars.
-Of course it is one of the most visited sites in the World so there are crowds of tourists.
-Of an night time the pyramids are a spectacle to observe as they are illuminated with coloured lighting giving new character.
+Of an evening time the pyramids are a spectacle to observe as they are illuminated with coloured lighting giving new character.
 The light show has remained unchanged for almost 20 years.